CLICK HERE TO GO HOME

 In 2016 I built Splinters and Logs Studio with Mitchell Dose, a live-work space for myself and five other creative humans in NYC.
 Our goal was to co-create artist housing in New York that works for artists, and an environment in which every residents creative practice and security is mutually supported.
 Crumby Spokes and many other projects were born here.

 I have mentored and taught with organizations including Arts in Parts, City-As-School, MoMA Studio, OurGoods barter network, Brooklyn Boatworks, Girls Rock!, Beam Camp and Off The Hook.
-I have apprenticed with various women and queer carpenters.
+I have apprenticed with various women and femme carpenters.
 I currently work at Beam Center, where I support Project Leaders, a team of teenagers who design and facilitate hands-on projects for children.
-When I’m not working on projects at Splinters and Logs or at Beam Center, I participate in the solidarity economy, support my homebound or incarcerated buddies, and ride my bike.
+I am commited to trusting and advocating for young people.
+When I’m not working on projects at Splinters and Logs or at Beam Center, I participate in the solidarity economy, hang out at clay club, and ride my bike.

 I am a white, queer resident of New York City on unceded Lenapehoking.
 I grew up in Minneapolis